Megiddo, Israel: Iron Age (biblical era)

-The city was destroyed around 1150 BCE, and the area was resettled by what some scholars have identified as early Israelites, before being replaced with an unwalled Philistine town.
-When the Israelites captured it, though, it became an important city, before being destroyed, possibly by Aramaean raiders, and rebuilt, this time as an administrative center for Tiglath-Pileser III's occupation of Samaria.
-However, its importance soon dwindled, and it was finally abandoned around 586 BCE.
-Since that time Megiddo has remained uninhabited, and surviving ruins pre-dating 586 BCE have had no new settlements to disturb the ruins.
-Since then, the town of Lajjun (not to be confused with the el-Lajjun archaeological site in Jordan) was built near the site, but without any new inhabitance or disturbance of its ruins.
+The city was destroyed around 1150 BCE.
+The area was resettled by what some scholars have identified as early Israelites, before being replaced with an unwalled Philistine town.
+When the Israelites captured it, it became an important city.
+It was destroyed, possibly by Aramaean raiders, and rebuilt, this time as an administrative center for Tiglath-Pileser III's occupation of Samaria.

+Its importance soon dwindled, and it was abandoned around 586 BCE.
+Since that time, Megiddo has remained uninhabited.
+Surviving ruins pre-dating 586 BCE have had no new settlements to disturb the ruins.
+Since then, the town of Lajjun, not to be confused with the el-Lajjun archaeological site in Jordan, was built near the site, but without any new habitation or disturbance of the tell itself.

+Ottoman period

+During the Ottoman Period, Lajjun was the capital of Turabay Emirate (1517-1683), which encompassed the Jezreel Valley, Mount Carmel, Beit She'an Valley, northern Samaria, Ramot Menashe, the northern part of the Sharon plain.
+It was the center of an eponymous Sanjak (district) and one of Palestine' provincial Capitals during the 16th century.
+Around 1600, the seat of the Turabays moved to Jenin.

 First World War

-The Battle of Megiddo was fought during World War I between Allied troops, led by General Edmund Allenby, and the defending Ottoman army near the site of the ancient ruin.
+The Battle of Megiddo was fought during World War I. Allied troops, led by General Edmund Allenby fought a defending Ottoman army near the site of the ancient ruin.

 State of Israel

 The kibbutz was founded on 2 February 1949 by a gar'in of Holocaust survivors from Hungary and Poland who organized at the end of World War II and fought in the 1948 Arab–Israeli war.
-At first the members settled on the ruins of the Arab village al-Lajjun and several years later, relocated to a nearby hill.
+At first the members settled on the ruins of the Arab village al-Lajjun.
+Several years later, they relocated to a nearby hill.
 In 1952 a gar'in of migrants from Lebanon and Mexico joined the kibbutz.
-In 1959, another gar'in of migrants from Argentina and in the next years more gar'ins joined and youth organizations volunteered in the kibbutz, but the population did not grow as members left the kibbutz.
+In 1959, another gar'in of migrants from Argentina arrived.
+In the next few years more gar'ins joined and youth organizations volunteered in the kibbutz, but the population did not grow as members left the kibbutz.

+The kibbutz is featured in a popular Israeli children's story about a puppy named Pluto from Kibbutz Megiddo.

 The kibbutz had problems developing demographically and economically.
 The number of residents remained low, with a high turnover of residents until the late 1990s.
-In November 2000, due to demographic problems and economic instability, members of the kibbutz decided to change the lifestyle and structure of the kibbutz in a way that every member is now responsible for his or her own livelihood and the kibbutz provides only some welfare services.
+In November 2000, due to demographic problems and economic instability, members of the kibbutz decided to change the communal lifestyle and structure of the kibbutz in a way that every member is now responsible for his or her own livelihood and the kibbutz provides only some welfare services.
 Also, the members of the kibbutz decided to transfer the ownership of the housing units and businesses from the kibbutz to the residents.

-In 2007, two new neighbourhoods were built on the western and northern parts of the kibbutz with 108 housing units.
+In 2007, two new neighbourhoods were built on the western and northern parts of the kibbutz, with 108 housing units.